 Living Room Design Mistakes to Avoid

 This makes rooms feel sparse and disconnected.
-Float furniture for intimate groupings.
+Float furniture for intimate groupings instead.

 Area rugs should be large enough to anchor furniture groupings.
 At minimum, front legs should rest on the rug.

 A single overhead fixture creates harsh, flat illumination.
-Layer multiple light sources.
+Layer multiple light sources for depth.

 A beautiful room that doesn’t work for your life will frustrate you.
-Design for how you actually live.
+Always design for how you actually live.

 Trends date quickly.
-Build a timeless foundation and add trends through accessories.
+Build a timeless foundation and add trends through accessories that are easy to swap.

 Creating Your Living Room: Step-by-Step